 At the foot of the Golden Gate Bridge, the Presidio Tunnel Tops is a major civic project transforming 14 acres of the San Francisco Presidio on and around the recently completed Doyle Drive tunnels.
-The newly designed park will reconnect San Francisco’s Crissy Field and historic Presidio Main Parade grounds.
-Working in conjunction with landscape architect James Corner Field Operations, EHDD is designing a Youth Campus and renovating the existing Transit Center to support this new park.
+The newly designed park reconnects San Francisco’s Crissy Field and historic Presidio Main Parade grounds.
+Working in conjunction with landscape architect James Corner Field Operations, EHDD designed a Youth Campus and renovated the existing Transit Center to support this new park.

 The 17,000 SF Youth Campus at the base of the Tunnel Tops bluff is a hub for children’s activities.
-It is comprised of three buildings clustered around a central courtyard which will support environmental education programs for the Golden Gate National Parks Conservancy, Presidio Trust, National Park Service, and Presidio Youth Collaborative.
-Historic Building 603 and the newly constructed Lab building will provide classroom, lab, and office space for scheduled environmental education programs.
-The newly constructed Field Station building will be open to the public for hands on exploration of interpretive exhibits about the Presidio’s rich ecology, history, archaeology, and more.
+It is comprised of three buildings clustered around a central courtyard which is supporting environmental education programs for the Golden Gate National Parks Conservancy, Presidio Trust, National Park Service, and Presidio Youth Collaborative.
+Historic Building 603 and the newly constructed Lab building provide classroom, lab, and office space for scheduled environmental education programs.
+The newly constructed Field Station building is open to the public for hands-on exploration of interpretive exhibits about the Presidio’s rich ecology, history, archaeology, and more.
 It is situated to engage the adjacent Outpost, a large natural playscape for children as young as three.

-At the top of the Tunnel Tops bluff, the existing Transit Center building will be renovated to include expanded gender inclusive restrooms and a large, newly-constructed patio shelter for visitors to sit and enjoy the breathtaking view of the Golden Gate Bridge and surrounding bay all year round.
+At the top of the Tunnel Tops bluff, the existing Transit Center building has been renovated to include expanded gender-inclusive restrooms and a large, newly-constructed patio shelter for visitors to sit and enjoy the breathtaking view of the Golden Gate Bridge and surrounding bay all year round.